 It was initially intended to remove the instruments from the three stations during the winter months, as the instruments are prone to be damaged by freezing.
 Furthermore, initially, there was no discharge planned for the winter months.
-However, as the mine and mill have become operational, discharge from the site has been required outside the planned time frame of July through November.
+However, as the mine and mill have become operational, discharge from the site has been required outside the planned time frame of May through November.
 Accordingly, the instruments have been deployed continuously whenever possible throughout the year.

 The instruments at Tributary to Gills Pond Brook Station (NF02YO0190) and East Pond Brook Station (NF02YO0192) were deployed nearly continuously throughout the year.
 During the winter months, they remained deployed for longer periods to minimize the risk of damage from freezing during deployment and removal.
 Up to this point in time no significant negative impacts on the instruments have been observed.
-During the remaining months, these instruments were removed approximately monthly for short periods, generally two days, to facilitate regular maintenance and calibration.
+During the remaining months, these instruments were changed out approximately monthly, to facilitate regular maintenance and calibration.

-As Monitoring Well After Tailings Dam Station (NF02YO0193) freezes at surface, the instrument is deployed continuously over the winter months.
-Following regular servicing and calibration it was placed in the well on September 07, 2011, and remained deployed until May 14, 2012.
-However, there were some data communication errors throughout February and complete loss of data from February 28, 2012 to April 16, 2012.
-Following its removal from the well on May 14, 2012, the instrument required factory servicing and was out of service until July 4, 2012.
-Subsequently, it was removed only one other time for a brief period to allow for cleaning and calibration prior to the late fall freeze-up.
+As Monitoring Well After Tailings Dam Station (NF02YO0193) freezes at surface, an instrument is deployed continuously over the winter months.
+Following regular servicing and calibration it was placed in the well on October 3, 2012, and remained deployed until May 14, 2013.
+However, typical of the past several winters, there were some data communication errors throughout parts of the colder months.
+This reoccurring problem continues to be investigated, with multiple system components being changed out from time to time.
 Past experience has indicated that this probe is very stable over the long term, thus deployments up to six months have been recommended by the vendor.

 Presently, all instruments are Hydrolab® brand DataSonde® probes in the surface water stations and a Quanta G® probe in the ground water station.
-As the instruments age, they are subject to periodic failure and require more frequent maintenance.
-To allow for continuous monitoring without extended periods of missing data, Teck Duck Pond Operations has purchased two new back-up DataSonde® probes and one new Quanta G® probe so that replacement units having the same technical specifications, are always available when one or all three instruments are out of service for an extended period of time.
+To allow for continuous monitoring without extended periods of missing data, and to augment the older fleet of instruments, Teck Duck Pond Operations has purchased two additional DataSonde® probes and one additional Quanta G® probe so that replacement units having the same technical specifications, are always available when one or all three instruments are out of service for an extended period of time.
 Portable Hydrolab® brand MiniSonde® probes having the same technical specifications are used for QA/QC purposes.